Updated for new FreePBX version

 And press Enter key.

-In the editor, change enabled to “yes” in general section.
+In the editor, change enabled to “yes” in the general section.

 To enable editing mode press, I key on your keyboard and to finish it, press ESC.